 Many organizations, especially the product-led businesses, have completed a series of enormously visible innovations, which have highly revolutionized the way people use products and services.
 With these rapidly changing business requirements, the service vendors are working to reach new customer geographies and segments.
 Many BPO providers are also practicing process innovations in order to enhance and improve the quality of their offerings, capacity utilization, and internal productivities to improve their profitability.
 Following are the main innovation objectives that have been recently driving various BPO models:

-Rising Competition: The global competitiveness has progressively increased over the last decade as the industry has seen the emergence of many new players located in locations like Philippines and China.
+Rising Competition: Global competitiveness has progressively increased over the last decade as the industry has seen the emergence of many new players located in locations like the Philippines and China.
 The competition is equally coming from aggressively localized MNCs focused on lowering their operational costs.
-This has obligated Indian service providers to innovate their services to retain their current market position.
+This has obligated Indian call center service providers to innovate their services to retain their current market position.

-Changing Customer Behavior: The customers are now demanding value added services by transforming the traditional services like helpdesk support, appointment scheduling, order taking services etc. as a result, the service vendors are increasingly adapting innovative delivery models to meet user requirements as well as to lower their cost structures, without compromising on their revenues.
+Changing Customer Behavior: The customers are now demanding value-added services by transforming the traditional services like helpdesk support, appointment scheduling, order taking services, etc. as a result, the service vendors are increasingly adopting innovative delivery models to meet user requirements as well as to lower their cost structures, without compromising on their revenues.

-Sustaining Profitability: With the global economic recession, IT industry witnessed a considerable decline in their market share.
-In order to revive this, the industry channelized their efforts in innovating new growth avenues in line with improving their capacity utilization.
+Sustaining Profitability: With the global economic recession, the IT industry witnessed a considerable decline in its market share.
+In order to revive this, the industry channelized its efforts in innovating new growth avenues in line with improving their capacity utilization.